Evaluation

 - Contribute to our understanding of mentorship in Alberta?

 Evaluation is the tool you need!
 By evaluating your program, you can achieve all of the above and more.
 Whether you’re intimidated by the idea of evaluation or an evaluation expert, we have a resource for you!
 We’ve partnered with the Evaluation Capacity Network from the University of Alberta to offer you several free opportunities to build your capacity to conduct and use meaningful evaluations.
-Below you can read about how to access our Pre-Eval Webinar Series, Evaluation Resource Website, Evaluation Coaching, and E-Eval Series.
+Below you can read about how to access our Pre-Eval Webinar Series, ENGAGE website, and the E-Eval Series.

 Pre-Eval Webinar Series